ssankreacha/ui-web-designs/README.md

-# UI Web Designs: UI & Web Desing Portfolio
+# UI Web Designs: UI & Web Design Portfolio

 ## Description

-This repository consists of all my current and ongoing UI and Web Design projects.
-These projects are individually uploaded also but for pragmatic reasons I've created this repository as a method to group my UI & Web Design based projects into 1 for showcasing purposes also.
+This repository consists of all my current and ongoing UI & Web Design projects.
+These projects are also individually uploaded but for pragmatic reasons I've created this repository to group my UI & Web Design projects for showcasing purposes.